Using Replit Agent? Learn how to add a configured Postgres database to your apps with a single prompt

 5. Click Invite.

-The costs associated with a projects being collaborated on are charged to the Neon account that owns the project.
+The costs associated with projects being collaborated on are charged to the Neon account that owns the project.
 For example, if you invite another Neon user account to a project you own, any usage incurred by that user within your project is billed to your Neon account, not theirs.

 For additional information, refer to our Project collaboration guide.